momsane/16S_PacBio_dada2/README.md

 Set up your working directory:
 1. Create a folder with the name of your project.
-2. Enter this folder, clone this git using `git clone https://github.com/momsane/16S_PacBio_dada2` then rename the folder `mv 16S_PacBio_dada2 workflow`.
+2. Enter this folder, clone this git using `git clone https://github.com/momsane/16S_PacBio_dada2` then rename the folder with `mv 16S_PacBio_dada2 workflow`.
 3. Create additional folders to obtain the following tree:
 ```
 .